Bill Tytla: Continued Disney career

-Snow White and the Seven Dwarfs was eventually completed and premiered and released on December 21, 1937.
+Snow White and the Seven Dwarfs was eventually completed and premiered/released on December 21, 1937.
 Tytla was next assigned to animate Stromboli, an explosive puppeteer and kidnapper in Pinocchio.
 "Bill was powerful, muscular, high-strung and sensitive, with a tremendous ego," wrote Disney animators Frank Thomas and Ollie Johnston in their book The Disney Villain.
 "Everything was 'feelings' with Bill.
 Whatever he animated had the inner feelings of his characters expressed through very strong acting.
 He did not just get inside Stromboli, he was Stromboli and he lived that part."
 Animator T. Hee saw Tytla so wrapped up in his work, that he quietly scurried out of the room.

 Brave Little Tailor was a 1938 short featuring Mickey and Minnie Mouse.
 Tytla animated the giant who was as dumb as he was huge.
 The character "became the model for all giants throughout the industry from gags to personality," according to Johnston and Thomas.
 The short was nominated for the Academy Award for Animated Short Film of 1939.
 But it lost to Ferdinand the Bull, another Disney short, directed by Dick Rickard, animated by Milt Kahl and Ward Kimball.

 Early in 1938, Tytla animated Yen Sid, the old magician in "The Sorcerer's Apprentice", which would eventually become a segment in Fantasia.
-However the character from Fantasia which Tytla is better known for is Chernabog, his own version of Crnobog the Black God, from the "Night on Bald Mountain/Ave Maria" sequence.
-It is often said that Chernabog was based on actor Bela Lugosi, and Walt did bring him in to do live action reference for the character.
-However, Bill already had a pretty good idea of what he wanted to do and did not like Bela's interpretation of the character.
-Instead he had Wilfred Jackson (who is credited for the music of Steamboat Willie) act out the part for him, and that is what he used as live action reference.
+However the character from Fantasia which Tytla is better known for is Chernabog, an adaptation of Crnobog the Black God, from the "Night on Bald Mountain/Ave Maria" sequence.
+It is often said that Chernabog was based on actor Bela Lugosi, and Walt did bring him in to do live-action reference for the character.
+However, Tytla already had a good idea of what he wanted to do and did not like Lugosi's interpretation of the character.
+Instead he had Wilfred Jackson (who is credited for the music of Steamboat Willie) act out the part for him, and that is what he used as a live-action reference.

-By 1940 Tytla was tiring of animating heavies.
-Not one to want to be typecast Tytla requested as his next assignment Dumbo, the baby elephant ridiculed and rejected because of his big ears.
-This time his reference was his own infant son, Peter.
+Not one to want to be typecast as an animator who only worked the strongest characters, Tytla requested as his next assignment Dumbo, the baby elephant ridiculed and rejected because of his big ears.
+This time, his reference was his infant son Peter.
 The intent was to do something nontheatrical and sincere, to try to put the personality of a human child into that of an elephant so that it rings true.
-His son, Peter Tytla, has grown up to become a collage artist focusing on images made from photographs of junk cars.
+As an adult, Peter became a collage artist focusing on images made from photographs of junk cars.